How to Build Confidence in Children and Support Your Child’s Development

 Empowering a child to make age-appropriate choices is essential.
 It’s important to let them know their decisions matter.
 Confidence is the belief in one’s abilities, and fostering this starts early.
 When children grow through making decisions, it helps them discover their preferences and build autonomy.
 Focus on your child’s strengths and support them in decision-making processes.
 A child might feel more valued, leading to increased self-esteem.

-Such practices not only empower children but also lay the foundation for lifelong confidence.
+Such practices empower children and lay the foundation for lifelong confidence.

 Why Do Some Children Lack Confidence?